 Lattices, cellular materials, periodic structures, architected materials… are as diverse as the assortment of names used to describe them.
 Fundamentally, they are hybrids of solid material and empty space (or gas) — with the precise arrangement dictating the effective mechanical properties.
-The amount of material is of course important as well, and is referred to as relative density (the mass of the lattice divided by the mass of a solid block of its parent material).
+The amount of material is of course important as well and is referred to as relative density (the mass of the lattice divided by the mass of a solid block of its parent material).

 The most extreme example of lightweighting on this list: a nickel microlattice structure fabricated by HRL, with a density 100 times less than styrofoam.
 Each strut is a hollow nickel tube of approximately 100 nm wall thickness, manufactured through a combination of additive manufacturing and electroless plating.

-Some typical suspects in the cellular world include honeycombs, foams, lattices, and shell-like continuous structures such as gyroids, each having their own pros and cons.
+Some typical suspects in the cellular world include honeycombs, foams, lattices, and shell-like continuous structures such as gyroids, each having its own pros and cons.
 They can also each be employed in a variety of ways: uniformly as shown below, as an infill of a shelled part, conformally over a surface, or spatially-varying within a complex domain (more on this another time).

 An assortment of the many topologies available for lightweighting, with brief descriptions below.

-- Octet lattices are stiff in all three principal directions, but more difficult to manufacture.
+- Octet lattices are stiff in all three principal directions but more difficult to manufacture.

-- Stochastic foams are much more compliant, but the easiest to finely tailor to a design’s functional requirements through cell size and relative density.
+- Stochastic foams are much more compliant but the easiest to finely tailor to a design’s functional requirements through cell size and relative density.

 - Auxetic honeycombs can be designed to exhibit special properties like a negative Poisson’s ratio (contracts inwards when compressed, instead of barreling outwards).